rosegaray/Likesaver/README.md

 (insert link to demo video)

 ## Inspiration
-I often use [Twitter](https://twitter.com/ "Twitter's Homepage") and the [Pocket app](https://getpocket.com/ "Pocket's Homepage") as a way to archive articles and blog posts.
-I also use Twitter likes as a way to find and archive interesting content (mostly memes), so I figured it would be fun to try and create a variant of the Pocket app for picture archiving.
+I often use [Twitter](https://twitter.com/ "Twitter's Homepage") and the [Pocket app](https://getpocket.com/ "Pocket's Homepage") as a way to archive interesting articles and blog posts so I figured it would be fun to try and create a variant of Pocket for picture archiving (memes).
 Basically, I find myself screenshotting memes from Twitter way too often and I wanted a way to automate this.

 ## AWS Services Used
 - Kinesis
 - Lambda
 - S3

 Although I didn't get to it yet, I plan on including API Gateway, EC2, and DynamoDB in order to turn the service into a scalable webapp for anyone to interact with.

 ## Architecture + How I built it